EFWob/RetroRadio/README.md

 project now supports:

-   - analog input (i. e. to control volume by turning the variable resistor attached to the volume knob).
-Two additional lines in the preferences settings will achieve that.
+   - analog input (i. e. to control volume by turning the variable resistor attached to the volume knob.
+One additional line in the preferences settings will achieve that.)
    - extended touch input (i. e. to evaluate the position of a variable capacitor to switch presets accordingly).
-(Also two additional lines only)
+Also one additional line only)
    - TODO: led output.
 With PWM capability / blink pattern support
    - TODO: the functionality of inputs can be extended to define reactions to double-click like events (or longpress)